explosion/spacy-loggers/README.md

 ### Usage

-`spacy.MLflowLogger.v1` is a logger that traks the results of each training step using the [MLflow](https://www.mlflow.org/) tool.
+`spacy.MLflowLogger.v1` is a logger that tracks the results of each training step using the [MLflow](https://www.mlflow.org/) tool.
 To use this logger, MLflow should be installed.
 At the beginning of each model training operation, the logger will initialize a new MLflow run and set it as the active